Bearspaw South Feeder Main Improvements Project

 Stage B construction

-Stage B will further extend the line, making a connection from 73 Street NW to 89 Street NW, with a potential extension to the Bearspaw Wastewater Treatment Plant.
+Stage B will further extend the line, making a connection from 73 Street NW to 89 Street NW, with a potential extension to the Bearspaw Water Treatment Plant.
 The rehabilitation and continued operations of the feeder main and service resilience are key focus areas for Water Treatment & Supply.

 Stage B details and plans will be shared once detailed design and planning are complete; we expect to have detailed design and planning complete by Q3 2026 and will share more information on Stage B at that time.